meltano/meltano/docs/src/_getting-started/meltano-at-a-glance.md

 _"I love Meltano because it’s so pleasant to use with its DevOps and Everything-as-Code style.
 It is easy to set up, flexible, and integrates with pretty much any orchestrator as well as dbt (data build tool)"._  - Martin Morset

 ## Meltano at a glance
-Welcome to your Open Source DataOps Infrastructure to manage and centralize all the data tools in your stack and turn them into your ideal end-to-end data platform.
-With Meltano, you'll be able to collaboratively build and improve your data platform like a software project; spinning up a service or tool (Airflow, dbt, Great Expectations, Snowflake, etc) and easily configuring, deploying and managing it through a single control plane.
+Welcome to your Open Source DataOps Infrastructure!
+With Meltano you can move your data with 10x the developer experience while also managing all of the data tools in your stack.
+With Meltano, you can collaboratively build and improve your ideal data platform like a software project; spinning up a service or tool (Singer connectors, Airflow, dbt, Great Expectations, Snowflake, etc) and easily configure, deploy, and manage it through a single control plane.

 ### Why companies love to build with Meltano